 Other Noteworthy Talents

 Master of War (6B) is a very strong and popular 1-point talent, but it does nothing if you don’t use the extra casts of Grand Melee.
-We haven’t recommended it specifically in this build because of this, but if your route is more effective with the grand melee timings, this is stronger than other 1-pointers.
+We haven’t recommended it early in this build because of this, but if your route is more effective with the grand melee timings, this is stronger than other 1-pointers.

 Remember to not take talent trees as is and adjust for any legendary or weapon trees you get, or content you are doing.